Ellipsis (linguistics): Stripping

-Not-stripping's status as a form of ellipsis can be debated, since the non-elliptical versions of these sentences are unacceptable.
-The key trait of ellipsis, namely, is that both versions are supposed to be acceptable (the elliptical and non-elliptical version).
+Not-stripping's status as a form of ellipsis can be debated, since the non-elliptical versions of these sentences are unacceptable, and the key trait of ellipsis is that both the elliptical and non-elliptical versions are acceptable.

 Verb phrase ellipsis

 Verb phrase ellipsis (also VP-ellipsis or VPE) is a particularly frequent form of ellipsis in English.
 VP-ellipsis elides a non-finite VP.
 The ellipsis must be introduced by an auxiliary verb or by the particle to.